lastic/lastic.github.io/_posts/2024-06-30-SHADOWPARTY-REPORT.md

 [THEOTHERDAYS](https://youtu.be/TJBdwIMCsVs)

-In the meantime BBQ had been fired and we were all presented with a nice mix of German mini sausages (provided by Dr.Snuggles &  ?), chicken,merguez and oh yeah I forgot , there were veggies too.
+In the meantime BBQ had been fired and we were all presented with a nice mix of German mini sausages (provided by Dr.Snuggles & Gnu ? war super toll euch zu treffen), chicken,merguez and oh yeah I forgot , there were veggies too.

 And so the compos were shown, I forgot to mention that everything was streamed live and there was quite an online following also.